MicrosoftDocs/msteams-docs/msteams-platform/tabs/what-are-tabs.md

 ## Understand how tabs work

 A custom tab is declared in the app manifest of your app package.
 For each webpage you want included as a tab in your app, you define a URL and a scope.
-Additionally, you need to add the [Teams JavaScript client SDK](/javascript/api/overview/msteams-client) to your page, and call `microsoftTeams.initialize()` after your page loads.
-Doing so will tell Teams to display your page, give you access to Teams-specific information (for example if the Teams client is running the *dark theme*), and allow you to take action based on the results.
+Additionally, you must add the [Teams JavaScript client SDK](/javascript/api/overview/msteams-client) to your page, and call `microsoftTeams.initialize()` after your page loads.
+Teams allows to display your page, give you access to Teams-specific information, and allows you to take action based on the results.
+For example, the Teams client is running the *dark theme*.

-Whether you choose to expose your tab within the channel or group or personal scope, you must present an <iframe\> HTML [content page](~/tabs/how-to/create-tab-pages/content-page.md) in your tab.
+If you choose to expose your tab within the channel or group or personal scope, you must present an <iframe\> HTML [content page](~/tabs/how-to/create-tab-pages/content-page.md) in your tab.
 For personal tabs, the content URL is set directly in your Teams app manifest by the `contentUrl` property in the `staticTabs` array.
-Your tab's content will be the same for all users.
+Your tab's content is same for the all users.

-For channel or group tabs, you need to create an additional configuration page that allows users to configure your content page URL, typically by using URL query string parameters to load the appropriate content for that context.
-This is because your channel or group tab can be added to multiple different teams or group chats.
+For channel or group tabs, you must create an additional configuration page that allows users to configure your content page URL, by using URL query string parameters to load the appropriate content for that context.
+This is because your channel or group tab is added to multiple different teams or group chats.
 On each subsequent install, users can configure the tab, and allows you to tailor the experience as needed.

 When users add or configure a tab, an URL associated with the tab is presented in the Teams UI.
-Configuring a tab is simply adding additional parameters to that URL.
+To configure a tab, simply add additional parameters to that URL.
 For example, when you add the Azure Boards tab, the configuration page allows you to choose the board that the tab loads.
 The configuration page URL is specified by the `configurationUrl` property in the `configurableTabs` array in your app manifest.

 You can have multiple channels or group tabs, and up to sixteen personal tabs per app.